 Today we’re going to take a look at our Top 10 Multiplayer Music Making games, so let’s get to it!

-5. Just Dance – Along with the phenomenon that was the Nintendo Wii, came the cultural explosion that was Just Dance.
+Along with the phenomenon that was the Nintendo Wii, came the cultural explosion that was Just Dance.
 If you’re anything like us, you played Wii Bowling while sat down on the sofa.
-But if you really wanted to thrive in Just Dance and get the highest score you had to get up off the sofa and bust some moves to some great music.
+But if you really wanted to thrive in Just Dance and get the highest score, you had to get up off the sofa and bust some moves to some great music.
 Unlike Dance Dance Revolution, you didn’t need an expensive, bulging machine in order to play.
-All you needed was a Wii Remote and plenty of dancefloor space so the Wii’s movement tracker could pick up your movements.
+All you needed was a Wii Remote and plenty of dance floor space, so the Wii’s movement tracker could pick up your movements.
 Although Just Dance didn’t have online multiplayer, it allowed groups of up to four people to battle against each other in a type of all-or-nothing versus mode.

-8. Karaoke – We’re taking a step away from video games for a little breather to bring Karaoke back.
-In the Pandemic, the joy that Karaoke brings to weddings, late night pub visits and hen nights has long been forgotten but we’re hoping for a triumphant return to form once things get back to normal.
-Their spot on this list is appropriate as Karaoke is like an early form of multiplayer music making.
+We’re taking a step away from video games for a little breather to bring Karaoke back.
+Their spot on this list is appropriate, as Karaoke is like an early form of multiplayer music making.
 Except it’s in person, and more like music replicating than music making.